artefactory/xhec-mlops-crashcourse-2024/lessons/01-model-and-experiment-management/README.md

 ### Homework

 Please go through the notebook associated with this lesson.
-Be sure to add the requirements for this session using the dependencies defined [here](./requirements.txt)
+Be sure to have your virtual environment synced with all the project dependencies by running `uv sync` in the root of the repository.